-- The huge popularity of air fryers has inspired countless recipes and hacks for users to try.
+- The huge popularity of air fryers has inspired countless recipes and hacks to try

 Fry hard: 7 foods fried and tested

-Donuts are usually made by deep frying sweet dough in oil, but while it's possible to do this at home, it's messy, time consuming and quite unhealthy.
+Donuts are usually made by deep-frying sweet dough in oil.
+Yes, it's possible to do this at home, but it's messy, time-consuming and quite unhealthy.
 You can bake donuts in your air fryer instead, using just a light coating of oil.

-According to Fiona, air fryer donuts will taste okay, but they'll have a cakey texture and won't be as crispy as the deep-fried real deal.
+According to Fiona, air fryer donuts will taste OK, but they'll have a "cakey" texture and won't be as crispy as the deep-fried real deal.
 They may also look a little different.
-"They will probably be a bit flat on the bottom from sitting on the surface of the airfryer," she adds.
+"They will probably be a bit flat on the bottom from sitting on the surface of the air fryer," she says.

-Tips: Teflon-coated air fryers are best suited to donut making, but if you've got a model with a basket, line it with foil to stop the soft dough getting stuck in the cracks.
-Fiona also suggests turning the donuts once or twice once towards the end of the cooking process for even browning.
+Teflon-coated air fryers are best suited to donut making.
+But if you've got a model with a basket, line it with foil to stop the soft dough getting stuck in the cracks.
+Fiona also suggests turning the donuts once or twice towards the end of the cooking process for even browning.

 Verdict: Worth a try, but don't expect crispy, shop-quality donuts.

-Tips: Fiona advises using room temperature eggs and placing them in the airfryer while it's preheating.
-"A sudden change in temperature may crack the shell, so don't use eggs straight from the fridge."
+Fiona advises using room-temperature eggs and placing them in the air fryer while it's preheating.
+"A sudden change in temperature may crack the shell, so don't use eggs straight from the fridge," she says.